kamurani/katana/README.md

 ##### SSH

-You will need to add a separate
+You will need to add a separate `HostName` to your `.ssh` config file for each compute node on katana that you wish to have access to using a single SSH connection from VScode.

 Add the following to your `~/.ssh/config` file: